 The purpose of this statement is to provide information regarding how and why Lead Forensics collect, process and store data, as well as provide the appropriate contact information should you wish to request the information we hold about you, withdraw from processing or request deletion of any data we hold about you.

 Lead Forensics Marketing and Sales Data

-As an organisation that processes business related data, Lead Forensics has assessed all six grounds for lawful processing of personal data and has selected ‘Legitimate Interests’ as the most suitable lawful ground for the processing of data for the purposes of Lead Forensics marketing and sales.
+As an organisation that processes business-related data, Lead Forensics has assessed all six grounds for lawful processing of personal data.
+It has selected ‘Legitimate Interests’ as the most suitable legal ground for processing Lead Forensics marketing and sales data.

-Lead Forensics collects, processes and stores data relating to businesses and decision makers.
-We believe that the individuals that we process the data of, are likely to have an interest in the Lead Forensics product.
-Deemed as ‘Legitimate Interest’ this is based upon specific criteria including the business industry sector, size of organisation as well as the individual’s job function within the organisation.
-Our typical segmentation includes those within marketing, sales, business development, MD and owner related job functions, although this list is not exhaustive and other variables may apply.
+Lead Forensics collects, processes and stores data relating to businesses and decision-makers.
+We believe we process data about individuals likely to be interested in the Lead Forensics product.
+Considered ‘Legitimate Interest’, this is based upon specific criteria, including the business industry sector, size of the organisation, and the individual’s job function within the organisation.
+Our typical segmentation includes marketing, sales, business development, Managing Director and owner-related job functions.
+This list is not exhaustive, and other variables may apply.

-We will only ever collect, process, and store the essential information required for making contact with the data subjects within a business environment.
+We will only collect, process, and store the essential information required to contact the data subjects within a business environment.
 The personal data we collect is limited to:

 - First name

 - Last name

 - Other business-related data may also be processed, including business name, job function, turnover and business address; however, we will never collect sensitive personal data.